 Electricity

 Repair category 1

-Notes The consumer unit is of plastic materials which may not comply with the most up to date Building Regulations.
-Further advice will be available from an NICEIC/SELECT registered Electrician.
+Notes The consumer unit is formed in PVC materials which may no longer comply with the most up-to- date Building Regulations.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.